apache/iceberg-docs/docs/content/docs/flink/flink-getting-started.md

 env.execute("Test Iceberg DataStream");
 ```

-The iceberg API also allows users to write generic `DataStream<T>` to iceberg table, more example could be found in this [unit test](https://github.com/apache/iceberg/blob/master/flink/src/test/java/org/apache/iceberg/flink/sink/TestFlinkIcebergSink.java).
+The current API also allows users to write generic `DataStream<T>` to an Iceberg table.
+For more information, please refer to this [unit test class](https://github.com/apache/iceberg/blob/master/flink/src/test/java/org/apache/iceberg/flink/sink/TestFlinkIcebergSink.java).

 ### Overwrite data

-To overwrite the data in existing iceberg table dynamically, we could set the `overwrite` flag in FlinkSink builder.
+To dynamically overwrite data in an existing Iceberg table, you could set the `overwrite` option in the FlinkSink builder.

 ```java
 StreamExecutionEnvironment env = ...;